 So the next time Passover creeps up on you, don't waste time looking for commercial matzos.
 They will be just as gross as last year's, and you will be forced to try and use them up before the holiday ends.

-Or better yet, if you're not too worried about flour contamination on the eve of the holiday, enlist your family and friends to roll a bunch of these paper-thin, crackly homemade matzos the day of the Seder.
+- Matzo Party - If you're not too worried about flour contamination on the eve of the holiday, enlist your family and friends to roll a bunch of these paper-thin, crackly homemade matzos the day of the Seder.
 It'll be a whole Seder pre-party!

 More Passover Recipes